Walid-Ahmed/imageclassifierSuite/README.md

 ## Available network structures

 A very importnat file is modelsRepo.modelsFactory.py this file includes the definition of more than 5 deep neural networks,  each given a special id that  you can pass when you start training.
+Plots of all models are saved to folder modelsPlots

 These  networks include: